 What attracted you to a Palico listing for Mindset Ventures II?

 DI: We realized that with Palico we could raise capital from investors from different geographies, such as Europe and the US.
 Without the digital marketplace, it’s very likely that we would have been restricted to investors from Brazil and a small number of previously established international relationships.
 And since it’s investors who find funds on Palico, either by browsing the marketplace or by having funds following a certain strategy sent their way and then reaching out to managers [reverse solicitation as opposed to active marketing], we were able to extend our search to a range of regulatory regimes throughout the world.
 This was particularly valuable in Europe, where we were able to stay compliant with the European Union’s Alternative Investment Management Directive without the punitive time and expense tied to winning a regulatory passport for the EU.
-With Palico, we essentially got a global marketing program, at scale, with no pressure on our resources – we only paid a 0.5 percent commission on commitments after we secured them.
+With Palico, we essentially got a global marketing program, at scale, with no pressure on our resources.
 Palico is a great way to raise capital.

 |With the number of global fundraisings currently at a record, and a larger share of private equity commitments going to ever-bigger funds and fund groups, did Palico help your small, nearly $20 million fund stand out for over-taxed investors?|